flutter/website/flutter-for-android.md

 # Views

-## What is the equivalent of a View in Flutter
+## What is the equivalent of a `View` in Flutter?

-In Android, the View is the foundation of everything that shows up on the screen.
-From Buttons, Toolbars, and Inputs, everything is a View.
-In Flutter the equivalent of a View is Widget.
-Widgets however, have a few differences when compared with a View.
-To start, widgets only last for a frame, and on every frame, Flutter's framework creates a tree of widget instances.
-In comparison, on Android when a View is drawn it does not redraw until invalidate is called.
+In Android, the `View` is the foundation of everything that shows up on the screen.
+Buttons, toolbars, and inputs, everything is a View.
+In Flutter the equivalent of a view is `Widget`.
+Widgets, however, have a few differences when compared with a view.
+To start, widgets only exist for one frame, and on every new frame, Flutter's framework creates a new tree of widget instances.
+In comparison, an Android view is drawn once and does not redraw until invalidate is called.

-Unlike Android’s view hierarchy system where the framework mutate Views, Widgets in Flutter are immutable, this allows Widgets to be super lightweight.
+Unlike Android’s view hierarchy system where the framework mutate views, widgets in Flutter are immutable.
+This allows Flutter widgets to be very lightweight.

-## How do I update Widgets
+## How do I update `Widget`s?

 In Android you update your views by directly mutating them.
-However, in Flutter Widgets are immutable and are not updated directly, instead you have to work with the Widget's state.
+However, in Flutter `Widget`s are immutable and are not updated directly, instead you have to work with the widget's state.

 This is where the concept of Stateful vs Stateless widgets comes from.
-A StatelessWidget is just what it sounds like, a widget with no state information.
+A `StatelessWidget` is just what it sounds like, a widget with no state information.

-StatelessWidgets are useful when the part of the user interface you are describing does not depend on anything other than the configuration information in the object.
+`StatelessWidgets` are useful when the part of the user interface you are describing does not depend on anything other than the configuration information in the object.

-For example, in Android, this would be similar to just placing an ImageView with your logo.
-The logo is not going to change during runtime and because of that you would use a StatelessWidget in Flutter.
+For example, in Android, this would be similar to just placing an `ImageView` with your logo.
+The logo is not going to change during runtime and because of that you would use a `StatelessWidget` in Flutter.

-If you want to dynamically change the UI based on data received after making an HTTP call or user interaction then you have to work with StatefulWidget and tell the Flutter framework that the widget’s State has been updated so it can update that widget.
+If you want to dynamically change the UI based on data received after making an HTTP call or user interaction then you have to work with `StatefulWidget` and tell the Flutter framework that the widget’s `State` has been updated so it can update that widget.

-The important thing to note here is at the core both Stateless and Stateful widgets behave the same.
-They rebuild every frame, the difference is the StatefulWidget has a State object which stores state data across frames and restores it.
+The important thing to note here is at the core both stateless and stateful widgets behave the same.
+They rebuild every frame, the difference is the `StatefulWidget` has a `State` object which stores state data across frames and restores it.

-If you are in doubt, then always remember this rule: If a widget changes (the user interacts with it, for example) it’s stateful.
-However, if a child is reacting to change, the containing parent can still be a Stateless widget if the parent doesn't react to change.
+If you are in doubt, then always remember this rule: if a widget changes (e.g., because of user interactions) it’s stateful.
+However, if a widget is reacting to change, the containing parent widget can still be stateless if it doesn't itself react to change.

-Let's take a look at how you would use a StatelessWidget.
-A common StatelessWidget is a Text widget.
-If you look at the implementation of the Text Widget you'll find it subclasses a StatelessWidget
+Let's take a look at how you would use a `StatelessWidget`.
+A common `StatelessWidget` is the `Text` widget.
+If you look at the implementation of the `Text` widget you'll find it subclasses a `StatelessWidget`.

 <!-- skip -->
 {% prettify dart %}